spiritoffootball/pledgeball-client/README.md

 The plugin is now ready to use.

-Note: at some point, these credentials can be stored via an admin settings page.
+Note: at some point, these credentials will be stored via an admin settings page.

+## Usage

+This plugin provides Shortcodes that allow Pledgeball Forms to be embedded in WordPress pages.

+### Standalone Pledge (API missing)

+Use `[pledgeball_pledge_form]` to embed a Standalone Pledge submission Form.

+### Event (not ready yet)

+Use `[pledgeball_event_form]` to embed an Event submission Form.

+### Code Library

+Check out the methods in the `Pledgeball_Client_Remote` class for simple access to the Pledgeball API in code.